hanfak/ShopOfHan/README.md

 ## TODOs

 - Delete a product given a product id and rest of the stock
+- Not found page
+- No servlet found
+- Use a test db instead of stubs or prod db
+- Test http client
-- Update a product given a product id
+- Update a product given a json
+    - use parse json to return jsonObject when unmarshalling  json
-- Update stock
+- Update stock given productid and xml

+- delete specific stock given stock id and product id
 - Show all products
 - Show all products and stock
 - Use a test db instead of stub